openshift/training/beta-2-setup.md

     https://github.com/CentOS/CentOS-Dockerfiles/tree/master/wordpress/centos7

-We've taken the content of this subfolder and placed it in the `beta2/wordpress` folder in the `training` repository.
-Let's run `ex generate` and see what
+We've taken the content of this subfolder and created a new Github repository for it.
+Let's run `ex generate` and see what happens:
-happens:

     openshift ex generate --name=wordpress \
     https://github.com/openshift/centos7-wordpress.git | python -m json.tool